 Certain redeemable noncontrolling interests in the Partnership's subsidiaries were reflected as mezzanine equity on the consolidated balance sheets.
-Redeemable noncontrolling interests as of June 30, 2022 included a balance of \$477 million related to the USAC Series A preferred units and a balance of \$16 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.
-As of December 31, 2021, redeemable noncontrolling interests included a balance of \$477 million related to the USAC Series A preferred units, a balance of \$15 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership, and a balance of \$291 million related to Energy Transfer Canada preferred shares.
-The Energy Transfer Canada preferred shares were reflected in current liabilities held for sale as of June 30, 2022.
+Redeemable noncontrolling interests as of September 30, 2022 included a balance of \$477 million related to the USAC Series A preferred units and a balance of \$16 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership.
+As of December 31, 2021, redeemable noncontrolling interests included a balance of \$477 million related to the USAC Series A preferred units, a balance of \$15 million related to noncontrolling interest holders in one of the Partnership's consolidated subsidiaries that have the option to sell their interests to the Partnership and a balance of \$291 million related to Energy Transfer Canada preferred shares.
+The Energy Transfer Canada preferred shares were deconsolidated in connection with the sale in August 2022.